-16.RELATED PARTY TRANSACTIONS
+17.RELATED PARTY TRANSACTIONS

 All transactions with related parties have occurred in the normal course of operations and are recorded at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
 Key management personnel are defined as those individuals having authority and responsibility for planning, directing and controlling the activities of the Company.
-The Company's related party transactions for the for the three months ended October 31, 2018, were all paid to key management personnel and were as follows:
+The Company's related party transactions for the three and six months ended January 31, 2019 and 2018, were all paid to key management personnel and were as follows: